Online learning at UMSI

 We expect a wide range of students will pursue this degree, as it teaches both wide and deep skills applicable to existing and new careers in data science.

 The Master of Applied Data Science program equips students with thorough preparation for managing data science from beginning to end in any number of real world contexts.
 It blends theory, computation and application in a flexible online format.
 The program includes study and application in data collection, processing, analysis, visualization, reporting and intervention.
 It will enable students to learn how to draw conclusions and inform decisions with data while being attuned to ethical considerations of data use.

-The courses in the program are between one and three credits each and take one to two months to complete.
-Courses are offered in the fall, winter and spring/summer semesters and are taught by core University of Michigan School of Information faculty.
+The courses in the program are between one and three credits each and take one to three months to complete.
+Every course is usually offered in every semester and they are taught by core University of Michigan School of Information faculty.

 - Computational methods to deal with big data

 - Exploring and communicating data